-- (i) Development proposals will be permitted where: sufficient infrastructure capacity already exists; or - (ii) extra capacity can be provided in time to serve the development.
+- (i) sufficient infrastructure capacity already exists; or - (ii) extra capacity can be provided in time to serve the development.

 Water efficiency measures should be incorporated into the development.
 For residential development, efficiency measures should enable a maximum potable water usage of 110 litres per person per day to be achieved.
 The design of non-residential building development should enable achievement of the BREEAM 'Excellent' standard or the best practice level of the Association for Environment Conscious Building Water Standards or equivalent.